May 17, 2023

 Daymaniyat Islands

 It’s hard to believe that this place exists in Oman.
-Daymaniyat Islands are a cluster of uninhabited rocky islands surrounded by turquoise waters.
+Daymaniyat Islands are a cluster of uninhabited rocky islands surrounded by turquoise waters which need to be on your Oman itinerary.
 These islands are part of a nature reserve for diving and snorkelling.
 And we’ve never seen so many turtles in one place!

 We chose to take an excursion from nearby the Shangri-La Al Husn (where we were staying), however tours also leave from Muscat.
 The boat trip takes around 40 minutes to reach the islands.
 Swimming in clear warm waters was a totally unexpected highlight from our Oman travels.